The Young Turks: Web series

 The website's yearly revenue was roughly US$3 million in 2013.
 According to Cenk Uygur, "about a third of the revenue comes from subscriptions, and the rest comes from YouTube ads."
-At that time, the company maintained a staff of 30 employees.
-In 2014, the company received a US$4 million investment from Roemer, Robinson, Melville & Co., LLC, a private equity firm led by Republican former Louisiana Governor Buddy Roemer.
+At the time, the company maintained a staff of 30 employees.
+In 2014, the company received a $4 million investment from Roemer, Robinson, Melville & Co., LLC, a private equity firm led by Republican former Louisiana Governor Buddy Roemer.
 In December 2016, TYT Network launched a crowdfunding campaign aiming to raise US$2 million for the hiring of four further investigative teams.
-Five months later, the aim was met.
+In May 2017, the aim was met.
 In August 2017, it was announced that The Young Turks have raised $20 million in venture-capital from 3L Capital, WndrCo (owned by businessman Jeffrey Katzenberg), Greycroft, and e.ventures.
-TYT stated it would use the funds to "hire additional management execs and creative talent, as well as enhance its subscription-video offering and expand marketing initiatives".
+TYT said that it would use the funds to "hire additional management execs and creative talent, as well as enhance its subscription-video offering and expand marketing initiatives".
 Shawn Colo, managing partner of 3L Capital, joined the TYT Network's board.

 TYT operates under a strategy of diversifying its finances that involves the airing of socially responsible advertisements, offering subscriptions for TYT membership, selling its own merchandise and other investments.
 Among its advertising partners is Aspiration Bank, an organization involved in "socially conscious and sustainable banking services" and whom TYT presents as different from other banks and their fossil fuel and campaign financing investments.
 Due to popular demand from viewers, TYT established an online outlet selling its own label branded merchandise, such as t-shirts, that are often designed and voted upon through the input of its audience.
 Its online subscription membership has two plans, "insider" offering full web content access and discounts, and "activist", offering additional access to its townhalls and political events.

-Following the 2016 election, TYT fundraised for small grassroots donations among its members, raising thousands of dollars and created a media division named TYT Investigates devoted to investigative journalism with the aim to hold people with power to account.
+After the 2016 election, TYT fundraised for small grassroots donations among its members, raising thousands of dollars and created a media division named TYT Investigates devoted to investigative journalism with the aim to hold people with power to account.
 Operating as a watchdog outfit, TYT Investigates investigative journalists report on issues such as inequalities in the economic system, power held by corporations, and other topics sidelined by traditional media like the views of ordinary citizens at political events.
-For example, TYT journalist Emma Vigeland has attended US President Donald Trump's political rallies and interviewed supporters.
+For example, TYT journalist Emma Vigeland has attended President Donald Trump's political rallies and interviewed supporters.

+In November 2017, TYT fired field reporter Jordan Chariton over sexual assault allegations made against him by The Huffington Post.
+Chariton denied the accusations, considered legal action, and later settled the matter with TYT.
 In mid-December 2017, Politico reported that TYT was courting former CBS Evening News anchor Dan Rather to host a news show.
 On January 21, 2018, TYT confirmed that it will show The News with Dan Rather, a half-hour "untraditional evening newscast" weekly on Mondays in the time slot before the main Young Turks show.